Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Introduction

 \subsection{Related Work}

 Mirror-descent Langevin algorithms can be viewed as a special case of Riemannian Langevin that can be used to sample from some subset $D\subseteq\mathbb{R}^{d}$ by endowing $D$ with a Riemannian structure \citep{GC2011,patterson-teh}.
 Geodesic Langevin algorithm is proposed in \citet{WLP2020} that can sample a distribution supported on a manifold $M$.
-Very recently, \citet{Kook2002} used a Riemannian version of Hamiltonian Monte Carlo to sample ill-conditioned, non-smooth, constrained distributions that maintain sparsity where $f$ is convex.
-Given a self-concordant barrier function for the constraint set, they achieve a mixing rate independent of smoothness and condition numbers.
+They showed that geodesic Langevin algorithm can sample a target distribution on a $d$-dimensional compact manifold $M$ without boundary that satisfies a log-Sobolev inequality with parameter $\alpha$ with $\varepsilon$ accuracy in KL divergence after $\mathcal{O}(\frac{d}{\alpha^{2}\epsilon}\log(1/\varepsilon))$ iterates.
+More recently, \citet{GV2022} showed that the Riemannian Langevin algorithm converges to the target that satisfies a log-Sobolev inequality with parameter $\alpha$ with accuracy $\varepsilon$ in KL divergence after $\mathcal{O}(\frac{d^{5/2}}{\alpha^{2}\epsilon}\log(1/\varepsilon))$ iterates where $d$ is the dimension for general Hessian manifolds that are second-order self-concordant where the log-density is gradient and Hessian Lipschitz.
+Very recently, \citet{Kook2022} used a Riemannian version of Hamiltonian Monte Carlo to sample ill-conditioned, non-smooth, constrained distributions that maintain sparsity where $f$ is convex.
+Given a self-concordant barrier function for the constraint set, they empirically demonstrated that they could achieve a mixing rate independent of smoothness and condition numbers.
 Moreover, \citet{Chalkis} proposed reflective Hamiltonian Monte Carlo based on reflected underdamped Langevin diffusion to sample from a strongly-log-concave distribution restricted to a convex polytope.
 They showed that from a warm start, it mixes in $\tilde{\mathcal{O}}(\kappa d^{2}\ell^{2}\log(1/\varepsilon))$ steps for a well-rounded polytope, where $\kappa$ is the condition number of $f$, and $\ell$ is an upper bound on the number of reflections.

 It is also worth mentioning that the idea of adding a penalty term to the Langevin diffusion \eqref{eq:overdamped-2} has appeared in the recent literature but in a very different context \citep{KD2020}.
-By adding a penalty term to the Langevin diffusion with the log-concave target, the resulting target becomes strongly log-concave, and as the penalty term vanishes, \citet{KD2020} were able to obtain new convergence results for sampling a log-concave target.\looseness=-1
+By adding a penalty term to the Langevin diffusion with the log-concave target, the resulting target becomes strongly log-concave, and as the penalty term vanishes, \citet{KD2020} were able to obtain new convergence results for sampling a log-concave target.